avalanchesiqi/youtube-engagement/README.md

 ### detectLang field
 `detectLang` is the result from [langdetect 1.0.7](https://pypi.python.org/pypi/langdetect?), 'NA' if no result returns.
+Note in the latest version of [youtube-insight](https://github.com/avalanchesiqi/youtube-insight), we changed to [googletrans 2.3.0](https://pypi.org/project/googletrans/).

 ### topicDetails field
 `topicIds` and `relevantTopicIds` are resolved to entity name via the latest [Freebase data dump](https://developers.google.com/freebase/).